ADBIN8MGR/ADBIN8MGR/README.md

 ---

 <p align="center">
-  🔐 The Grey Lens | Learning to Think Like an
+  🔐 The Grey Lens | Learning to Think Like an Attacker | Building Security Skills